C05-Chan/Lilly-recruitment-challenge/DOCUMENTATION.md

 - Once I have created the sidebar I researched on how to do JavaScript and find a way to start a function when the link was clicked.

 Show All Medicine
-- When I have figured out how to use eventListener and Document Object Model (DOM) with the help of references I moved onto coding a addEventListener for "Show All medicine" which would call 'displayAllMedicines' function.
+- When I have figured out how to use eventListener and Document Object Model (DOM) with the help of references I moved onto coding a addEventListener for "Show All medicine" which would call `displayAllMedicines` function.
 - Used more chatGPT and other references to help understand how to use `fetch` command and coded the function.

 Tables
-- Saw the layout was a list so I decided to to make a function to make the output display as a table (function 'createTable').
+- Saw the layout was a list so I decided to to make a function to make the output display as a table (function `createTable`).
 I used a lot of W3 Schools, GeeksforGeeks and MDN Web Docs for table basic and tried to code it.
 When I did found some errors I asked chatGPT to resolve and explain.
 - I created a header row for the table and inputted cells for the header names and then assigned it to the row.
 Then looped round all the medicine to create a row and then created the cells to input the name and price.
 It checks that the price and name is not null or undefind, otherwise it will put N/A as the placeholder.

 Search Medicine
-- Designed the form for 'Search Medicine' with some help from W3 schools as I needed a slight jog of memory from first year on how to create input fields.
+- Designed the form for `Search Medicine` with some help from W3 schools as I needed a slight jog of memory from first year on how to create input fields.
-- Repeated the process of creating an addEventListener for "Search Medicine" and then coded the 'searchForMedicine' function using pattern recognition from the 'displayAllMedicine' and what I had understood from the references.
+- Repeated the process of creating an addEventListener for "Search Medicine" and then coded the `searchForMedicine` function using pattern recognition from the `displayAllMedicine` and what I had understood from the references.
 - Although I had to research how to get the input from the HTML and use it in my JavaScript.

 Clear Content